WIS-MICC-CellObservatory/Myelin_Profiles_PNS/README.md

 Add non-detected Ring
 ---------------------
-- A ring is represented by 2 ROIs: one that follows the outer mayelin contour (outer ROI), and one that follow the inner myelin or axon (inner ROI) to add a ring, you need to create both inner and outer ROIs
+- A myelin profile is represented by 2 ROIs: one that follows the outer mayelin contour (outer ROI), and one that follow the inner myelin or axon (inner ROI) to add a profile, you need to create both inner and outer ROIs

 - You can draw a ROI using one of the drawing tools
 - An alternative can be using the Wand tool , you'll need to set the Wand tool tolerance first by double clicking on the wand tool icon. see also: https://imagej.nih.gov/ij/docs/tools.html

 - click 't' from the keyboard or "Add" from RoiManger to add it to the RoiManager
-- go to the the very end of the RoiManager , select the newly created ROI and click "Rename", add "I-" or "O-" (capital o) for Inner or outer ring respectively.
+- go to the the very end of the RoiManager , select the newly created ROI and click "Rename", add "I-" or "O-" (capital o) for Inner or outer profile respectively.
    **naming ROIs correctly is crucial** for the update mode to work correctly
 - when drawing outer Roi- just draw the outer contour,